1set/starlet/lib/path/README.md

 ### `join(path, *paths) string`

-Join one or more path segments intelligently.
-The return value is the concatenation of path and all members of *paths, with exactly one directory separator following each non-empty part, except the last.
+Joins one or more path elements into a single path intelligently, separating them with an OS specific separator.
+Empty elements are ignored.

 #### Parameters